-KITTELSON & ASSOCIATES, INC. TRANSPORTATION ENGINEERING/PLANNING Coordinate System: NAD 1983 HARN StatePlane Oregon North FIPS 3601 Feet Intl Data Sources: City of West Linn, Metro Data Resource Center Terrain Sources: Esri, USGS, NOAA The functional classification system shown on Figure 17 represents a significant change from previous TSPs.
+KITTELSON & ASSOCIATES, INC. TRANSPORTATION ENGINEERING/PLANNING The functional classification system shown on Figure 17 represents a significant change from previous TSPs.
 These changes were made to better align with the existing use and defined characteristics of the roadways.
 These changes primarily lower the roadway's classification from arterial to collector, collector to neighborhood route, and neighborhood route to local street.
 These changes will impact the design standards applied to the roadways, such as access spacing and the need for certain facilities, such as bicycle lanes.